aren-abraham-ops/OpsTasks/eks-karpenter-setup/karpenter/README.md

-# EKS Cluster Setup with Karpenter and Graviton using Terragrunt
+# EKS Cluster Setup with Karpenter and Graviton using Terraform

 ## Overview
-This repository provides Terraform code and Terragrunt configuration to deploy an EKS cluster on AWS using the latest available version.
+This repository provides Terraform code to deploy an EKS cluster on AWS using the latest available version.
 The cluster integrates Karpenter for autoscaling, supporting both x86 and Graviton (ARM64) instances.

 ## Prerequisites
 - Terraform v1.5.0+